cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

         "metric": # `metric` argument to constructor of `UnderperformingGroupIssueManager`.
 String for the distance metric used for nearest neighbors search if necessary. `metric` argument to constructor of `sklearn.neighbors.NearestNeighbors`, "k": # `k` argument to constructor of `UnderperformingGroupIssueManager`.
 Integer representing the number of nearest neighbors for constructing the nearest neighbour graph. `n_neighbors` argument to constructor of `sklearn.neighbors.NearestNeighbors`, "clustering_kwargs": # `clustering_kwargs` dict of keyword arguments to constructor of `UnderperformingGroupIssueManager`.
 Key-value pairs representing arguments for the constructor of the clustering algorithm class.
-        "cluster_labels": # `cluster_labels` argument to constructor of `UnderperformingGroupIssueManager`.
+        "cluster_ids": # `cluster_ids` argument to constructor of `UnderperformingGroupIssueManager`.
 A 1-D numpy array containing cluster labels for each sample in the dataset.
 If passed, these cluster labels are used for determining the underperforming group.
     }

 .. note::